 The Dean, Prof Norman Duncan, and Dr Molly Brown Prof Hennie Stander

-Dr Reineth Prinsloo, coordinator of the
+Dr Reineth Prinsloo, coo

 project